ahmedmohamedbekhit1/SocialNetwork-Security/Assignment2/report.md

 ### 5. Discussion

-#### 5.1 Impact of Structural Evasion
-- **Mechanism**: Local graph topology manipulation around flagged nodes
-- **Detection Impact**: Minimal degradation (0.17% accuracy drop), but improved recall for automated accounts
-- **Feature Perturbation**: Clustering coefficient increased by 15-25%, betweenness centrality reduced
-- **Evasion Efficacy**: 20 attacked nodes showed improved camouflage, precision dropped to 0.97

-**Observations:**
-- Clustering enhancement reduces structural anomaly scores
-- High-centrality attachments provide legitimacy signals
-- Feature distributions converge toward legitimate account patterns
-- Attack successfully made automated accounts appear more embedded in social communities
-- Triangle creation increased local network density around targeted nodes

-#### 5.2 Impact of Graph Poisoning
-- **Mechanism**: Training data corruption via strategic node/edge injection
-- **Detection Impact**: More significant degradation (0.74% accuracy drop), precision reduced to 0.94
-- **Classifier Degradation**: Model learned from 15 mislabeled sybil nodes, creating false negatives
-- **Attack Efficiency**: 30 total modifications (15 nodes + 15 edges) affected global performance

-**Observations:**
-- Sybil nodes create ambiguous decision boundaries
-- Adversarial edges reduce class separability
-- Classifier learns corrupted patterns affecting all predictions
-- More effective than structural evasion with 4.4x greater accuracy degradation
-- Affects model's ability to distinguish between legitimate and automated accounts broadly

-#### 5.3 Comparison of Attack Strategies

-**Structural Evasion Advantages:**
-- Targets specific bot nodes with surgical precision
-- Harder to detect as malicious activity (appears as organic network evolution)
-- Preserves overall graph structure and statistics
-- Minimal impact allows continued operation

-**Structural Evasion Limitations:**
-- Requires modifications to many nodes for significant impact
-- Limited effectiveness (only 0.17% degradation)
-- May still be detectable by temporal analysis

-**Graph Poisoning Advantages:**
-- More efficient (30 modifications vs. 20 targeted nodes)
-- Corrupts model training directly with 4.4x greater impact
-- Harder to defend against without data validation
-- Affects global model performance

-**Graph Poisoning Limitations:**
-- May be detected by graph anomaly detection
-- Requires ability to inject new nodes (platform access)
-- Sybil nodes may be identified through behavioral analysis

-#### 5.4 Defense Mechanisms
-Potential countermeasures:
-1. **Robust Feature Engineering**: Perturbation-resistant metrics
-2. **Anomaly Detection**: Structural change point detection
-3. **Temporal Analysis**: Longitudinal behavioral patterns
-4. **Ensemble Methods**: Multiple detection paradigms
-5. **Data Sanitization**: Pre-training anomaly filtering
+#### 5.1 What I Found - Structural Evasion
+The structural evasion attack had a small effect:
+- Accuracy dropped by only 0.17%
+- Precision for detecting bots dropped from 0.99 to 0.97
+- The attack changed 20 bot nodes by increasing their clustering coefficient by 15-25%

+**What This Means:**
+- Making bots look more connected to communities helps them hide
+- Connecting to important users makes bots seem more legitimate
+- The attack worked but only had a small impact overall
+- Bots became harder to detect because they looked more like normal users

+#### 5.2 What I Found - Graph Poisoning
+The graph poisoning attack had a bigger effect:
+- Accuracy dropped by 0.74%
+- Precision for detecting bots dropped from 0.99 to 0.94
+- Only 30 changes (15 fake nodes + 15 edges) caused this damage

+**What This Means:**
+- Poisoning the training data is more effective than structural evasion
+- It was 4.4 times more effective at reducing accuracy
+- The fake nodes confused the classifier during training
+- This attack affects the model's overall ability to detect bots
+- Adding bad data to the training set is a powerful attack

+#### 5.3 Comparing the Two Attacks

+**Structural Evasion:**
+Good points:
+- Targets specific bots
+- Looks like normal network activity
+- Doesn't change the overall graph much

+Bad points:
+- Not very effective (only 0.17% drop)
+- Needs to modify many nodes for bigger impact

+**Graph Poisoning:**
+Good points:
+- More efficient with fewer changes
+- Much more effective (4.4x better)
+- Affects the whole model

+Bad points:
+- Might be caught by anomaly detection
+- Need to be able to add new nodes
+- Fake nodes might be spotted

+#### 5.4 Possible Defenses
+Ways to protect against these attacks:
+1. Use features that are harder to fake
+2. Detect unusual changes in the graph structure
+3. Track user behavior over time
+4. Use multiple detection methods together
+5. Clean the data before training

 ---